kubernetes/website/content/en/blog/_posts/2024-12-11-Kubernetes-v1-32-Release/index.md

 ### New statusz and flagz endpoints for core components

-New `/statusz` and `/flagz` endpoints added for core components (consumable via API only) to enhance debuggability by gaining insight into what versions (e.g. Golang version) that component is running as, along with details about its uptime, and which command line flags that component was executed with; making it easier to diagnose both runtime and configuration issues.
+You can enable two new  HTTP endpoints, `/statusz` and `/flagz`, for core components.
+These enhance cluster debuggability by gaining insight into what versions (e.g. Golang version) that component is running as, along with details about its uptime, and which command line flags that component was executed with;
+making it easier to diagnose both runtime and configuration issues.

 This work was done as part of